JuliaLang/julia/doc/stdlib/base.rst

 .. function:: @darray comprehension_expr [pids]

    Constructs a DArray specified as a comprehension.
-An optional second argument specifies the list of processes participating in the distribution.
+An optional second argument specifies the list of workers participating in the distribution.

 Shared Arrays (Experimental, UNIX-only feature)
 -----------------------------------------------